limrun-inc/android-chrome-benchmark/README.md

 # Limrun Android-Playwright Sandbox Test

+At [Limrun](https://lim.run), we provide iOS & Android simulators running on bare metal, rendered and streamed with real GPUs over WebRTC for your AI agents.

-This repo was internally used to measure the high level benefits of running Android-Playwright server close to our Android instances for end users in South Asia.
+This repo was internally used to measure the high level benefits of running Android-Playwright server in a sandbox close to our Android instances for a subset of end users connecting their agent from their laptops in India.

-We've seen 5x improvement in latency, attributing it mostly to how Chrome Devtools Protocol (CDP) is chatty that the impact of latency is multipled and running Android-Playwright server on bare metal.
+We've seen 5x improvement in latency, attributing it mostly to how Chrome Devtools Protocol (CDP) is chatty that the impact of latency is multipled and running Android-Playwright server on our bare metal infra.

 Note that we used to have only `eu-north1` and `us-west1` regions at the time, we now have `as-south1` and it's automatically selected depending where you